GEO & AI Search

 | Keyword density checks | → | Answer completeness assessment |

-| SERP analysis | → | AI response analysis (who gets cited?) |
+| SERP analysis | → | AI response analysis (who gets cited and why?) |

 | Competitor keyword gaps | → | Unanswered question opportunities |